All Episodes

 We've had this debate time and time again.

-Uh Hillary care failed the first time.
+Hillary Care failed the first time.

-S chip is failing as people find out what it's going to cost them.
+S-CHIP is failing as people find out what it's going to cost them.

-They're going to have r you will have rationing if the government subsidizes or provides free health care.
+You will have rationing if the government subsidizes or provides free health care.

 The government can't afford to provide it without rationing.